Code-Institute-Submissions/my-first-milestone-project-3/README.md

 -   ### V1.0 Initial commit.
 -   ### V1.1 Added header image, navbar and header text.
 -   ### V1.2 Amended page names for cross reference on nav.
+-   ### V1.3 Amends to navbar for bootstrap convention and coloring.

 <h2 align="center">**"BELOW TEXT IS DERIVED FROM THE CODE INSTIUTE README.md SAMPLE DOC AND IS NOT YET UPDATED FOR MS1 PROJECT CONTENT"**</h2>